 Buffalo Potato Nuggets are a deliciously spicy snack.
-Serve them with non-dairy ranch dressing for the ultimate game day appetizer.
+Serve them with non-dairy ranch dressing for the ultimate game day appetizer or movie night snack.
+This vegan recipe is a healthy take on tater tots, and it's easy to make in the oven or air-fryer.

 While I do love tater tots, they’re usually deep fried, and I just don’t like all of that oil.
 The last time I had them while eating out, I didn’t feel so great afterward.
 Occasionally, I’ve picked up a package of frozen tots at the grocery store and cooked them in my air fryer, but they’re still loaded with oil, so they’re a very-once-in-a-while thing.
 (My favorites are Dr. Praeger’s Kale Puffs.)